Rezonality/zep/README.md

 example.
 It took just an hour or so to add Qt support.
 The rest of the display code is not rendering specific.
 The display layer can manage simple layout of the editor; adding tabs, arranging split windows, showing the 'airline' like status bar, showing command mode operations such as ':reg' and ':ls', etc.
-Most of the buffer/tab management is not done yet, but infrastruture is there to support it, and long with vsplit, etc.

 ##### Vim & Standard Modes
 Mode plugins provide the editing facility - currently that is Vim & Standard.